MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Scopes.md

 The `Using` scope modifier is introduced in PowerShell 3.0.

-r any script or command that executes out of session, you need the `Using` scope modifier to embed variable values from the calling session scope, so that out of session code can access them.
+For any script or command that executes out of session, you need the `Using` scope modifier to embed variable values from the calling session scope, so that out of session code can access them.
 The `Using` scope modifier is supported in the following contexts:

-- Remotely executed commands, started with `Invoke-Command` using the **ComputerName** or **Session** parameter (remote session)
+- Remotely executed commands, started with `Invoke-Command` using the **ComputerName**, **HostName**, **SSHConnection** or **Session** parameters (remote session)
 - Background jobs, started with `Start-Job` (out-of-process session)
-- Thread jobs, started via `Start-ThreadJob` (separate runspace)
+- Thread jobs started via `Start-ThreadJob` (separate thread session)

-Depending on the context, embedded variables are copies values or references to the caller's scope variables.
-Out-of-process sessions, such as remote sessions, background jobs, and workflows, receive values of variables through the PowerShell serialization system.
+Depending on the context, embedded variable values are either independent copies of the data in the caller's scope or references to it.
+In remote and out-of-process sessions, they are always independent copies.

 For more information, see [about_Remote_Variables](about_Remote_Variables.md).

-But for thread jobs receive references to variables.
+In thread sessions, they are passed by reference.
 This means it is possible to modify call scope variables in a different thread.
 To safely modify variables requires thread synchronization.

 For more information see: